Syria lets U.N. monitors into Homs after shelling stops

 "It is very clear that the Syrian government can stop the violence whenever it wants at anytime in the country," Walid al-Fares, an opposition activist living in Homs told Reuters.

-On Friday, 10 people were killed in Syria's third largest city and epicentre of a year-old revolt against President Bashar al-Assad, after heavy bombardment from government forces.
+On Friday, 10 people were killed in Syria's third largest city and epicenter of a year-old revolt against President Bashar al-Assad, after heavy bombardment from government forces.

 Syrian authorities say they are fighting "armed terrorist" groups and that they are still allowed to respond to acts of aggression to maintain security despite having agreed to a ceasefire.

-Amateur video posted online on Friday appeared to show heavy shelling and explosions in residential neighbourhoods of Homs.
+Amateur video posted online on Friday appeared to show heavy shelling and explosions in residential neighborhoods of Homs.

 The advance team of eight U.N. observers had been denied permission by the Syrian authorities to go to Homs last week - purportedly for security reasons.